Marcus North: Domestic career

 North made his Pura Cup debut for Western Australia against Victoria in 1999.
 In October 2006, North and Chris Rogers compiled a record domestic third wicket partnership of 459 against Victoria at the WACA Ground in Perth, Western Australia, making his highest score of 239 not out in the process.
 In February 2007, North finished second to Rogers in the voting for Australia's best state player.
 With former Test player Justin Langer stepping down as captain of the Western Warriors, North was awarded the captaincy for the 2007–08 season.
 However injuries hampered his first season as captain, restricting him to only four first-class matches and three one-day matches.

 North first played in England for Gateshead Fell in the North East Premier League in 2000.
 He also played some Natwest Trophy games for Durham Cricket Board.
 In the following season, North signed as the professional player for Colne Cricket Club in the Lancashire League.
 He returned to Gateshead Fell for the 2002 and 2003 seasons before signing to play county cricket for Durham as a replacement for Herschelle Gibbs.
 The following season he replaced Brad Hodge at Lancashire when Hodge was selected to be part of the Australia's 2005 Ashes series squad, and in 2006 he replaced Travis Birt at Derbyshire when Birt was selected in the Australia A side.
 North was signed as a replacement for New Zealander Hamish Marshall at Gloucestershire at the start of the 2007 county season.
 Despite only playing five matches he managed three centuries one of which won him the Walter Lawrence Trophy, the award for scoring for fastest century during the English season.
 He returned to Gloucestershire for the 2008 season, but played for Hampshire in the early County Championship season as a replacement for Imran Tahir.
-He has now signed a two-year deal for 2012 and 2013 as an overseas player for Glamorgan, becoming the first player to play first-class cricket for six different counties.
+He signed a two-year deal for 2012 and 2013 as an overseas player for Glamorgan, becoming the first player to play first-class cricket for six different counties.

-He has been appointed Glamorgans' one day captain for the 2013 season.
+He was appointed Glamorgans' one day captain for the 2013 season.